aaaristo/grunt-html-builder/README.md

 By default we launch a builder for each core we detect so that they can build pages in parallel.

+## Why?

+Building web sites often you find your self using a CMS, integrating it with some legacy/es, tuning web servers, application servers, databases, and when it is not enough, go back to the code and squeeze anything you can, and of course put some kind of caching around, often more than one type, and of course keep those caches in sync.
+This is a pretty full contact sport.

+The thing i always noticed doing that is that all this work often is about producing a file or memory buffer (depending on wich caching type you use) containing the content being actually served to the user.

+So the typical runtime flow of a MISS request would be:

+user request > build the buffer hocus pocus > cache > response

+This is really about having users pull your pages.
+Why dont'we push the site to the user?

+do the hocus pocus/integrations batch > put pages on a CDN near the user < have the user acces things fast

+Obviously not all sites may be done like that, but many could, saving you a lot of time.

 ## Getting Started
 Install this grunt plugin next to your project'